yzfly/ContextClaude/README.md

 ## 📖 Project Overview

 ### What is this?
-ContextClaude is a context engineering framework powered by Claude Code that automatically generates complete code projects from your documents and requirement descriptions.
+ContextX is a context engineering framework powered by Claude Code that automatically generates complete code projects from your documents and requirement descriptions.

 ### What problems does it solve?
 - **Requirement Communication Difficulties**: AI struggles to understand complete context of complex projects